FRC-Sonic-Squirrels/FRC-Sonic-Squirrels.github.io/README.md

 For the posts:
 * posts are HTML and will respect any HTML, CSS, or Javascript used.
-* Embedding Youtube.
+* use <a href> tags to add links to other pages.

+### Embedding Youtube Videos

 Use the following HTML and replace the title with the actual title of the video and replace `XXX-YOUTUBE-VIDEO-ID-XXX` with the YouTube video's video id.
-See one of the  VLOG posts for an example.

 ```html
 <div class="videoWrapper">
 <iframe title="YOUTUBE VIDEO TITLE" width="1015" height="761" src="https://www.youtube.com/embed/XXX-YOUTUBE-VIDEO-ID-XXX?feature=oembed"